drozzy11/Code-Quiz/README.md

 ## Description

 I will be building timed coding quiz with multiple-choice questions.
+The website will allow user to type in their initials and save their highschore.

 ## Acceptance Criteria